1. Check for and prevent leaks

 7. Check outdoor lighting

 Lights that don’t work properly can present security issues for your home.
-Also, consider adding motion-detection outdoor lights to help prevent injuries such as trips and falls that can easily occur in the dark.
+Consider adding motion-detection outdoor lights to help prevent injuries such as trips and falls that can easily occur in the dark.

 8. Use surge protectors

-Extra space heaters or other appliances or devices can also place a burden on your electrical outlets.
+Extra space heaters or other appliances or devices can also burden your electrical outlets.
 Be sure that you have a proper surge protector with each outlet that your appliances plug into.
-You may also want to consult a professional electrician about installing a whole house surge protector that is wired to your main electrical panel and can protect your home on a larger scale.
+You may also want to consult a professional electrician to install a whole house surge protector that is wired to your main electrical panel and can protect your home on a larger scale.

 9. Take care with space heaters

-According to the National Fire Protection Association, 15% of home fires are due to heating equipment and of those, space heaters are the biggest culprit.
+According to the National Fire Protection Association, in 2023, 12.5% of home fires are due to heating equipment.
+Of those, space heaters are the biggest culprit.
 If you choose to use a space heater, be sure to follow best practices.

 10. Create a survival kit